 The official notification for SSC JE 2017 examination has been released.
 Now, all the candidates who wish to apply for Junior Engineer Civil, Mechanical, and Electrical posts under SSC JE 2017 can go to the Staff Selection Commission (SSC) website to apply online.
 SSC JE 2017 examination will be an open competitive Computer Based Examination for recruitment of Junior Engineers Group-B (Non-Gazetted) posts.
 The online application process for SSC JE Application has started on October 21 and will continue till November 17, 2017.
 The examination will be conducted from January 5 to January 8, 2018

 SSC JE 2017 Vacancy

-Large number of vacancies have been notified in different government departments.
-SSC said that the number of vacancies in the organisations listed below have not been finalised.
+A large number of vacancies have been notified in different government departments.
+SSC said that the number of vacancies in the organisations listed below has not been finalised.
 The list of organisations may also undergo a change depending upon vacancies available therein, before processing of results.
 Only male candidates are eligible for the posts of Junior Engineers in Director General Border Roads Organisation (BRO), Ministry of Defence.